HappyFaceMonitoring/HappyFace3/docs/configuration.rst

 Sections
 --------

 The following is a list of the different sections in the default configuration and their purpose and potential use.
+For an overview of all config variables, just look at the default configuration files.
+Everything should be sufficiently commented in-line.

 **[auth]**
     Certificate authorization details, described in :ref:`config_certs`